DanielleKahana/FaceFeka/README.md

 - Commenting on posts
 - Live search bar to find other users who signed up
 - Adding other users as friends (No friend request)
-- Invite users to play a multiplayer game (FlappyBird)
+- Invite users to play a multiplayer game (<a href="https://github.com/DanielleKahana/flappyBird">FlappyBird)
 - Upload profile picture

 # Technologies